nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Undo a previously executed command: `undo`

-Undoes the previously typed command
+Undoes certain previously typed command

+_See below for a list of commands that `undo` applies to_

 Format: `undo`